1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is there an IBD gel for pain?

 Yes.
-Some topical gels contain anti-inflammatory agents such as mesalamine to provide targeted relief in the lower digestive tract.
+Certain topical gels may include anti-inflammatory preparation like the mesalamine to give local effect on the lower digestive tract.

 Where can I find a gastroenterologist in Houston?

-GastroDoxs in Houston has board-certified gastroenterologists and IBD specialists ready to diagnose, treat, and support your digestive health needs.
+GastroDoxs is a houston-based company that rents board-certified gastroenterologists and an expert in IBD to diagnose, treat, and provide support to gastroenterologist colleagues in regard to your digestive health needs.

 What does an IBD specialist do?